Bruno Mars: Showmanship

-Mars is known for his retro showmanship, which is acclaimed by tour critics and reviewers.
+Mars is known for his retro showmanship, which is acclaimed by tour critics.
 Deanna Ramsay of The Jakarta Post described Mars as a "truly global star".
-The Boston Heralds Jim Sullivan compared Mars's showmanship to that of Michael Jackson and Elvis Presley.
+The Boston Heralds Jim Sullivan compared Mars's showmanship to that of Jackson and Presley.
 Kevin Johnson of the St. Louis Post-Dispatch called Mars a "consummate performer".
 The Boston Globes Sarah Rodman said Mars shows an "indefatigable ecstatic approach to performing" and "classic showmanship".
 Jim Farber of the Daily News said Mars's Super Bowl XLVIII halftime show "[brought] old-school showmanship to [a] dynamic performance."
 Mars played videotapes of Elvis, James Brown and Jackson when he was younger.
 Now, before shows, he watches Brown's T.A.M.I.
 Show, Jimi Hendrix's Live at Woodstock or Prince performing "Purple Rain" (1984).
-In 2025, John Fossitt, who plays the keyboards in The Hooligans, reveled that Mars watches videos of Brown and Jackson to learn how they interact with the public during live shows.
+In 2025, John Fossitt, keyboard player in The Hooligans, reveled that Mars watches videos of Brown and Jackson to learn how they interact with the public during live shows.